I-CubeX/ofxICubeX/README.md

 ofxICubeX

 Addon to interface with [ICubeX digitizers](http://infusionsystems.com/catalog/index.php/cPath/21).
 Currently tested with the USB-microDig, WI-microdig and the MIDI Digitizer (first 8 ports).
 Supports both sensor input and actuator output.
-Linux versions should work pending a serial->midi interface, and will be updated when it is implemented.

 On portable platforms, the supported features are limited, as shown in the following table: